 When do you commence wearing the ring?

-If there is an engagement party, the groom-to-be’s ring may be produced at the party and formally placed on the lady’s finger to give solemn significance to the event.
+At an engagement party, the ring may be presented by the future husband and formally placed on the finger of the future bride.

-For those girls who don’t know (smile) … The engagement ring is placed on the left hand’s third finger since in ancient times this finger was believed to be the only one with a vein running directly to the heart.
+The ring is traditionally worn on the third finger of the left hand, as it was once thought that this was the only finger with a vein leading directly to the heart.